ragelink/cf-worker-build-deleter/README.md

 A utility to delete all deployments from a Cloudflare Pages project.

+> **Note:** This tool was created because the [official Cloudflare solution](https://developers.cloudflare.com/pages/platform/known-issues/#delete-a-project-with-a-high-number-of-deployments) for deleting projects with a high number of deployments doesn't work reliably.
+Our tool provides a more robust approach with additional features like dry run mode, progress tracking, and force deletion options.

 ## Project Organization

 This project is organized as follows: